Building a borderless future through a country on the internet.

 Plumia is a moonshot project.
 SafetyWing measures Plumia's performance solely by the social impact and human value it generates.
 All work on the project is undertaken without any expectation of near-term profitability or benefit.

 The Plumia community is a group of people interested in bringing about a borderless world and who hope to be future citizens of the internet country we’re building at SafetyWing.
 Visit the Community page to join.

-Community members come to our virtual events, such as the Plumia Talks, and use our Discord server to continue the conversation between live sessions.
-We also invite our community to beta test new products and contribute directly to the creation of Plumia via our Open Briefs system (more details coming soon!)
+Community members come to our virtual events, such as the Plumia Cohorts, and use our Discord server to continue the conversation between live sessions.
+We also invite our community to beta test new products and contribute directly to the creation of Plumia through community projects.

 Are members of the Plumia community also citizens of Plumia the internet country?

 No. Since Plumia is not yet a country, the Plumia community are not yet its citizens.

 We think it's important people can opt-in to our citizenship system and opt-out of traditional nation-state systems before Plumia calls itself a country, and that will take time.
 In future, we hope to provide Plumia citizenship (including a next generation passport) as a membership in exchange for either a flat fee or % of income.

 There’s a lot of complexity to navigate as we bring the vision of an internet country to life, especially in terms of welcoming a broader demographic than those who already have powerful passports and significant wealth.